StackStorm/st2docs/docs/source/reference/ha.rst

 This is a dual purpose process - its main function is to evaluate rules when it sees TriggerInstances and decide if an ActionExecution is to be requested.
 It needs access to MongoDB to locate rules and RabbitMQ to listen for TriggerInstances and request ActionExecutions.
 The auxiliary purpose of this process is to run all the defined timers.
-See `Timers <ref-rule-timers>` for specifics on setting up timers via rules.
+See :ref:`timers <ref-rule-timers>` for specifics on setting up timers via rules.

 Multiple st2rulesengine can run in active-active with only connections to MongoDB and RabbitMQ.
 All these will share the TriggerInstance load and naturally pick up more work if one or more of the process becomes unavailable.